 As previously mentioned, there’s also usually a ‘qualification period’ which typically lasts for one or two years, and means that if you die during this time, your beneficiaries will only get the premiums you’ve paid back rather than a full payout.

-Alternatives to over-50s cover
+Alternatives to life insurance for over-50s

 It’s also worth noting that there are several other different types of life insurance available, so it’s a good idea to explore all the various options and how much they are likely to cost you before deciding which kind to go for.

 For example, you might want to consider term life insurance, which, in return for you paying monthly premiums, provides you with life cover for a set period of time, or ‘term’.
 Monthly premiums will be higher the older you are.

 Alternatively, you could consider whole of life cover, which is designed to protect you for your whole life, so you’re guaranteed to receive a payout.
 As a result, this type of policy is much more expensive than term life insurance.
 Both these types of cover require you to provide details of your medical history and lifestyle.

 You can find out more about the different kinds of life assurance that are available in our article Different types of life insurance explained, and why having cover is important in our guide to Why life insurance matters.

 When buying any type of insurance, it’s always a good idea to shop around first, so you can be certain you’ve found the best possible deal to suit your needs.
 If you have any pre-existing medical conditions it can be helpful to use a fee free specialist life insurance broker to help you navigate the various acceptance criteria and find the right insurance cover for you.

 What needs to be done when making a life insurance claim?